 The Universal IR remote was designed to give either StackShot or StopShot the capability to trigger your camera's shutter via its IR port.
 This remote can activate your camera's shutter from up to 10m (30ft) away.
 The button on the remote serves a couple of purposes: it will let you use the remote as a standard IR shutter release and it gives the user a method for programming the remote.
-The remote can be programmed for Canon, Nikon, Sony, Olympus or Pentax.
+The remote can be programmed for any IR enabled camera from Canon, Nikon, Sony, Olympus or Pentax.

 Several models of cameras do not have wired shutter releases but do provide remote triggering via the IR port.
 The Universal IR camera remote will allow the use of these cameras with StackShot.
 Other cameras have a wired release and no IR port so be sure to check your camera's owner's manual to determine what features your camera is equipped with.

 Download the quick start programming guide .

 The remote requires two AA batteries for operation (not included).
 To connect the Universal remote to StopShot or StackShot will require an RCA male to male patch cord (included).